AditiSharma97/Recommender-System/README.md

 - Ratings are made on a 5-star scale (whole-star ratings only)
 - Timestamp is represented in seconds since the epoch as returned by time(2)
 - Each user has at least 20 ratings

+most_similar.dat is the text file that contains top 100 most similar movies for every movie (after running on my code).